-We get all sorts of visitors on DiabeticMuscleandFitness.com, males, females, everyday gym goers, professional bodybuilders with diabetes, sports athletes right through to newly diagnosed teens who haven’t an ounce of muscle to their name.
+We get all sorts of visitors on DiabeticMuscleandFitness.com: both men and women, ranging from the everyday gym goer to professional bodybuilders with diabetes, sports athletes right through to newly diagnosed teens who haven’t an ounce of muscle to their name.

-If the idea of building muscle, getting stronger and improving whole body definition sounds good to you.
-You’re in the right place.
+If the idea of building muscle, getting stronger and improving whole body definition sounds good to you, then you’re in the right place.

 The training information I am about to share with you is grounded on the latest exercise science, thousands of gym sessions and countless hours coaching people with diabetes of all shapes and sizes.